andyudina/aws-images-test/README.md

 ## AWS Tips
 Use Content-Type and Accept headers to get binary data: curl --request GET -H "Accept: image/jpeg" -H "Content-Type: image/jpeg" https://9os3hi1h6c.execute-api.eu-central-1.amazonaws.com/SafeImage/image/image-YVHJMQXU7J  > test.jpeg

+To create policy user must be in trusted relationships of role for which the policy is created